The School Day

 All visitors must sign in at Reception.

 Mixed dining takes place at lunchtime when the children sit in mixed-age groups, using all classrooms.
 Free Infant school meals are served in classes 1 and 2 with Junior children monitoring tables and packed lunches.
 All classrooms are supervised by Mrs Gibson and Ms Gibson.
-If dry, the children then play outside either on the playground or grass (weather dependant)
+If dry, the children then play outside either on the playground or grass (weather dependent)

 If wet, the children choose sensible games from their classrooms to enjoy.
 Some of the Year 5/6 children go to the infant classroom to play with the younger children.